Studying at Cambridge

 In these small groups, students are expected to analyse complex legal materials, critically examine legal questions, apply their legal knowledge to 'problem' situations and consider underlying policy issues.
 Students are strongly encouraged to express and defend their own opinions.
 They can then benefit from informal discussion and feedback from both their lecturers and peers.

-Students are also encouraged to submit written work (up to three pieces for each course they are taking).
+Students are also encouraged to submit written work.
 These might take the form of reflective essays or timed exam-practice essays.
 Students benefit from direct and individual feedback on their work, and can then hone their writing skills.

 Seminar courses and other opportunities for individual research

 For those who would like to undertake more independent research, the Cambridge LLM programme offers two options.
-In a few subject areas, it is possible to follow a seminar course where the mode of instruction consists largely in students presenting their own research.
+In the area of Public Law it is possible to follow a seminar course where the mode of instruction consists largely in students presenting their own research.
 This research is then further developed independently and written up as a full seminar paper for the course assessment.

-Alternatively, in a good number of subjects it is possible to write a thesis in lieu of the written exam.
-Although the thesis option is widely available, students may elect to do this in one subject (only) of their four chosen courses.
-This election is popular with students who enjoy the excitement of independent research, and is supported by some limited one-to-one attention from a member of staff acting as thesis advisor.
+Alternatively, in a good number of subjects it is possible to write a dissertation in lieu of the written exam.
+Although the dissertation option is widely available, students may elect to do this in one subject (only) of their four chosen courses.
+This election is popular with students who enjoy the excitement of independent research, and is supported by some limited one-to-one attention from a member of staff acting as dissertation advisor.

 The Faculty’s Student Law Society offers an extensive mooting programme in which LLM students are welcome to participate.